 The authors have taken written consent from the patient to conduct the study

-REFERENCE:
+REFERENCES:

 Alli A, Nabil F, Ortiz JF.
 Infectious Mononucleosis: A Case Report with Unusual Features and Abnormal Laboratory Findings.
 Cureus.
 2021 May; 13(5).

 Chhabra P, Law AD, Sharma U, Suri V, Sachdeva MS, Kumari S, Varma S, Malhotra P. Epstein–Barr Virus Infection Masquerading as Acute Leukemia: A Report of Two Cases and Review of Literature.
 Indian Journal of Hematology and Blood Transfusion.
 2014 Mar; 30:26-8.